Finpension Vested Benefits Review 2026 – Pros & Cons

 But people who leave employment for some time must transfer their second pillar money into a vested benefits account.
 You can get a vested benefits account when:

-If you want to learn more, read my article about vested benefits.
+If you would like to learn more, read my article about vested benefits.

 The problem is that there are many vested benefits accounts.
 And many of them are bad.